-An organisation receives a request on 30 March.
-The time limit starts from the next day (31 March).
+An organisation receives a request on 31 March.
+The time limit starts from the same day.
 As there is no equivalent date in April, the organisation has until 30 April to comply with the request.

 If 30 April falls on a weekend, or is a public holiday, the organisation has until the end of the next working day to comply.